 Showers are acceptable after the bandage has been removed.
-Simply cover each incision with a dry Band-aid.
 Do not however, use a bathtub, Jacuzzi or otherwise submerge the shoulder underneath water.
-After showering remove the wet Band-aids, dry the area and place dry ones.
+After showering, gently pat the surgical area dry and re-apply the Band-Aids.

 It is common to experience temporary swelling around the shoulder and arm.
 This may include black and blue bruising in the chest and lower parts of the arm.
-To minimize swelling utilize the ice machine / ice pack and practice moving the elbow, wrist and hand to “pump the swelling” out the arm.
+To minimize swelling utilize an ice pack and practice moving the elbow, wrist and hand to "pump the swelling" out the arm.

 RELIEF OF PAIN

 Most patients are prescribed the following medications.
 These medications may be used together and should be taken as instructed on the pharmacy bottle:

 Mobic – an anti-inflammatory (NSAID) to help relieve pain and swelling (please do not take and notify us if you have a sulfa allergy)

 Norco or Percocet – a narcotic pain medication (hydrocodone or oxycodone) combined with acetaminophen (generic form of Tylenol)

 Tylenol – may be used in place of pain medication (Norco/Percocet) for mild pain.
 Please note that the maximum daily dose of Tylenol is 4000 mg.